Odhynn/naerk/content/Regions/Zolkar.md

 > see: [[Zolkarsdawn Riot]]

 Zolkar's most recent turmoil began with the slave uprising in the Zolkarsdawn Agora in Elestair, which shook the very foundations of the island nation.
 The rioters, led by the [[Berenfaer]], entered the political sphere after a ceasefire and drastically reformed the Zolkari social infrastructure and legislation.
 By the end of 4817 they are still at work dismantling the slave trade.
-Quite a few slave rings remain active in Zolkar, limited to less than a dozen big slave traders who operate in secret.
-The situation in Elestair has gradually stabilised, though it is still tumultuous and hostilities occasionally erupt between the pirate crews, the slaver gangs, and the policing Berenfaer.
+Quite a few slave rings remain active in Zolkar, limited to less than a dozen major slave traders who operate in secret.
+While the situation in Elestair has gradually stabilised, it is still tumultuous and hostilities occasionally erupt between the pirate crews, slaver gangs, and the policing Berenfaer.

 ## Relations